RXCORE/GET-N-CLEAN-DATA/CodeBook.md

 <p>Summary:</p>
+<p>This file subject_train.txt Holds the information about the Subjects. </p>
-Based on this there are 21 individual subjects, and they are spread through the 7352.
+<p>Based on this there are 21 individual subjects, and they are spread through the 7352.</p>
 TRAIN:
 <ol>
 <li>  1 - 347</li>